AamAadmiParty/aapkamanch/aapkamanch/templates/statics/issues/job-creation.md

 <p class="lead">Education has been totally commercialized.
 Degrees are sold openly.
-Leaders have started large collages where you have to spend lakhs to get education.</p>
+Leaders have started large colleges where you have to spend lakhs to get education.</p>

 **Commercialization of education has to stop immediately.**